 Determiner or Pronoun?

-Pay attention to these three possessive determiners.
-They are homophone, which means they sound the same but have different meaning and spelling.
+Pay attention to these three possessive determiners and contracted forms.
+They are homophones, which means they sound the same but have different meanings and spelling.

 My cat has broken